443eb9/bevy_entitiles/README.md

 ## Known Issues

+*Versions in the end of the line means when the issue will be fixed.
+Or empty if it's not on schedule yet.*

 - The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's why I didn't switch to `LookupHeap` )
 - Program panics when load a tilemap twice.
+- The aabbs of tilemaps and chunks are not correct. ( But I remember I had fixed them.
+Weird. ) `0.2.3`
+- `TileFlip` are not working correctly. `0.2.3`

 ## Features